ibm-cloud-docs/wanclouds-vpc-plus/migrating-iks-cluster.md

 # Migrating classic IBM Cloud Kubernetes Service or Red Hat OpenShift cluster to VPC
 {: #migrate-classic-kubernetes-red-hat-openshift-cluster}

-Migrating multiple data centers to a multi-zone region is an experimental feature that is available for evaluation and testing purposes and might change without notice.
-There are no warranties, SLAs, or support provided, and experimental features are not intended for production use.
-{: experimental}

 You can migrate your classic {{site.data.keyword.containerlong}} or {{site.data.keyword.redhat_openshift_full}} cluster to VPC by using the VPC+ tool for clusters that are deployed in a single data center.
+You can also migrate multiple data centers to a multizone region.
 VPC+ discovers both the classic and {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} resources and components.
 Along with the other resources and workloads running within Kubernetes, see the following list for some of the components and resources that are discovered:

 * Worker nodes and pools
 * PODs